 4. No real insight into what drives conversions = poor resource allocation

 When campaigns live in different systems, there’s no central reporting.
 You might see opens and clicks, but not the full customer journey and its impact on ROI.
-As a result, you may often end up paying for the tools and channels that don’t benefit your business in any significant way.
+As a result, you may often end up paying for the email and sms marketing tools and channels that don’t benefit your business in any significant way.

 5. More time spent on tool management = busier dev teams